 - Bake for 10 to 12 minutes in the preheated oven, until no imprint remains when touched lightly.
 Brush the icing over the cookies while they are still hot and quickly remove them to wire cooling racks.
 Store in airtight container with a cup of orange or apple for a few days to mellow.

+It is fun to try the various types of these traditional German Christmas cookies.
 Have you had German Lebkuchen Cookies before?
-Which German Lebkuchen Cookies recipe do you think will be your favorite?
+Which variation of the Traditional Lebkuchen Recipe do you think will be your favorite?